Register - Non CMS Students

 The admissions application is required for all career and college promise students.
 The application will ask you for information such as your name, address, social security number, birth date, education history, etc.

-Once we have processed your application, you will receive an admissions letter by email.
+Once we have processed your application, you will receive an admissions letter by email from this address: email@example.com.
 This letter will include your Student ID Number (You will need that number when creating your CPCC login).
-If you do not receive an email with your Student ID within 3 business days of submission, please contact: Margaret.firstname.lastname@example.org.
+If you do not receive an email with your Student ID within 3 business days of submission, please check your spam or junk email folder.
+If it is not there, please contact: Margaret.firstname.lastname@example.org.

 2. Complete the Pathway Approval Form.